AdobeDocs/deliverability-learn.en/help/putting-it-in-practice/ac-ssl-certificate-request.md

 To obtain a CSR (Certificate Signing Request) file, follow the steps below.

-**If you have access to the [Control Panel](https://experienceleague.adobe.com/docs/control-panel/using/control-panel-home.html):**<!--SPECIFIC TO CAMPAIGN?-->

-Follow the instructions on [this page](https://experienceleague.adobe.com/docs/control-panel/using/subdomains-and-certificates/renewing-subdomain-certificate.html#subdomains-and-certificates) to generate and download a CSR file from the Control Panel.
+* If you have access to the [Control Panel](https://experienceleague.adobe.com/docs/control-panel/using/control-panel-home.html), follow the instructions on [this page](https://experienceleague.adobe.com/docs/control-panel/using/subdomains-and-certificates/renewing-subdomain-certificate.html#subdomains-and-certificates) to generate and download a CSR file from the Control Panel.

-**Otherwise:**

-Create a Support ticket via https://adminconsole.adobe.com/ to obtain a CSR file from Adobe Customer Care for the required subdomain(s).
+* Otherwise, create a Support ticket via https://adminconsole.adobe.com/ to obtain a CSR file from Adobe Customer Care for the required subdomain(s).

 Here are a few best practices to follow: